N0Pumpkin/BCT/README.md

-This web project created by NOPumpkin aka Nurel Orazayev.
+This web project created by N0Pumpkin aka Nurel Orazayev.
 If you Copy pls write in comments of your project my name or nickname